Ninjonik/nexly/README.md

 ## Contributing

 We welcome contributions to Nexly!
-To contribute, follow these steps:
+To contribute please follow these steps:

 ```
 Fork the repository.